 I didn’t want to run the risk of something disagreeing with me, so I’d brought fruit, crisps and biscuits to stave off any hunger pangs.
 This is definitely not the place you want to get sick – in fact the aim of the game on the Indian sleeper train is to minimise the number of times you need to use the toilet!

 There’s a choice of Asian-style or Western-style toilet, and although they’re pretty basic, they were actually considerably better than I was expecting.
 At least, at the start of the journey, which is when these photos were taken.
 As you might expect, they don’t stay too fragrant for long, so I’d suggest you get your visit in sooner rather than later.

 Once bunks had been made up, tickets checked, meals consumed and ablutions performed, the lights in the separate sections were turned out one by one.
 Sleep wasn’t easy: the bunk was not the most comfortable so I kept having to change position.
 And all through the night the train stopped at different stations and people alighted or boarded, which created an extra disturbance.
 But my eye mask and earplugs helped, so I did manage a few hours.

 I was actually asleep when our guide came round, announcing that we had about half an hour till arrival.
 All around me people were waking and packing up their stuff, accompanied by a chorus of coughing and hacking into the sinks at the end of the carriages.
-It’s perfectly acceptable in India to clear your throat loudly and vigorously and spit out any phlegm you might have produced, and it seems a night on a sleeper train is great for loosening the lungs!
+It’s perfectly acceptable in India to clear your throat loudly and vigorously and spit out any phlegm you might have produced, and it seems a night on an Indian sleeper train is great for loosening the lungs!